 - The error "Unable to connect to the backup engine" is usually not a network error.
 Typically when you see this error, you are unable to open the Code42 app.
-See our Cannot connect to background service article for further troubleshooting.
+See our Cannot connect to background service in CrashPlan for Small Business article for further troubleshooting.

 You can identify and solve network connectivity problems through the process of elimination, shown below.
 For best results, follow the steps in the order presented.